jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Recoverable Errors with Result/task.md

 When you’re writing a function whose implementation calls something that might fail, instead of handling the error within this function, you can return the error to the calling code so that it can decide what to do.
 This is known as _propagating_ the error and gives more control to the calling code, where there might be more information or logic that dictates how the error should be handled than what you have available in the context of your code.

-For example, Listing 9-6 shows a function that reads a username from a file.
+For example, the code snippet below shows a function that reads a username from a file.
 If the file doesn’t exist or can’t be read, this function will return those errors to the code that called this function.

 ```rust
     use std::io;